jamescs50/WeatherStation/README.md

 # WeatherStation
-Arduino / RPi setiup for weather monitoring sensors using MQTT
+Arduino setup for weather monitoring sensors using MQTT

 ## Rain, Winds speed and wind direction
 using the [kit from Sparkfun](https://www.sparkfun.com/products/15901)